 You’ve probably asked or been asked this question multiple times just this week.
 In casual conversation, it can be anything from a serious inquiry to a throwaway greeting.
 On hybrid or work-from-anywhere (WFA) teams, however, this simple question can become a whole lot more meaningful.
 Asking how a colleague is feeling (and actually wanting to know the answer) is key to fostering camaraderie, building psychological safety on your team, and connection across continents and Zoom screens.

 However, its importance goes even further than that.
 This question is the basis for the formal “check-in” — a simple activity that should appear at the top of every meeting agenda.
-Knowing where every member of your team stands on an emotional level before diving into the work provides clarity and increases transparency, trust, and empathy.
+Knowing where every member of your team stands on an emotional level before diving into the work provides clarity and increases transparency, builds trust, and increases empathy.

 In short, including a check-in at the top of your agenda isn’t just about checking off a box; it’s about building real connection.

 Our experiences as remote learning facilitators have proven this time and again.
 Together, we’ve helped hundreds of teams improve their WFA and remote work processes in order to use their time together efficiently and productively.
 And we put the check-in to work in every experience we facilitate.